Integrating Cloud-Native Architecture – Deloitte On Cloud Blog | Deloitte US has been saved

 Applying innovation core thinking in cloud strategy can be challenging.
 Here are a few of the recurring pitfalls observed among organizations throughout their cloud adoption journey, along with prescriptive recommendations for how to overcome them.

 By considering the latest in leading cloud-native approaches and their impact across the cloud services landscape, organizations can achieve their technology innovation targets.
 Establishing core innovation capability, as opposed to simply lifting and shifting workloads to cloud, can provide significant benefits and help organizations unlock the true benefits of cloud.
-To learn more about this topic, please read our full report, “Awakening architecture with cloud innovation core.”
+To learn more about this topic, please read our full report, “Awakening architecture with cloud innovation core” and “A new framing for cloud innovation.”